 The earliest newspaper reference to LaVilla was a classified ad which appeared in the Seattle Daily Times on May 28, 1911: “Bay mare, seven years old, weight 1,100 pounds, sound and true; also spring wagon and harness; all for $95.
 Take steamer City of Bothell or Harrington to Lavilla Dock, walk one block south.
 George F. Petersen.”

 In an ad on January 8, 1916, Mr. Petersen again had livestock for sale including “two fine young cows.”
-The Seattle City Directory for that year listed George F. Petersen as a carpenter living at LaVilla Station with his wife Amelia.
+The Seattle City Directory for that year listed George F. Petersen as a carpenter living at LaVilla Station (near the railroad depot) with his wife Amelia.

 The LaVilla Dairy